-Projects on FIHS facilities are designed using new construction criteria.
-However, RRR criteria may be applied on controlled access FIHS facilities to the extent permitted by the FIHS Corridor Plan and consistent with the schedule for phased improvements to bring the facility up to new construction criteria.
+Projects on controlled access FIHS/SIS Corridor and Connector facilities shall be designed using new construction criteria.
+RRR criteria may be applied on a project to the extent permitted by the Action Plan for that corridor, consistent with the schedule for phased improvements to bring the facility up to new construction criteria.
+For controlled FIHS/SIS Corridors and Connectors with no Action Plan, RRR criteria may be applied if minimum design speed criteria shown in Section 25.4.4 are met or a Design Exception for design speed is approved.